Eric-Philippe/Cril-Bot-main/README.md

 ---

-Ce projet est un Bot Discord pour le centre de langue de mon établissement scolaire (IUT Informatique Toulouse Paul Sabaitier).
-Le tout est développé sous le module NPM discord.js 13.3.1, le tout en JavaScript (NodeJs).
-Il implique de la même manière du SQL travaillant sous une base de donnée MYSQL.
+This project is a Bot Discord for the Languages and International Relations Centre of my school (IUT Informatique [FR]Toulouse Paul Sabatier).
+Everything is developed under the NPM discord.js 13.3.1 module, all in JavaScript (NodeJs).
+In the same way, it involves SQL working under a MYSQL database.

 ---